HSBC's investment bank to shed clients, assets in profitability push

-LONDON HSBC's (HSBA.L) investment bank could shed more than a fifth of its clients and plans to reduce its credit and interest rates businesses by $100 billion over the next two years in its bid to improve profitability.
+LONDON, June 10 HSBC's investment bank could shed more than a fifth of its clients and plans to reduce its credit and interest rates businesses by $100 billion over the next two years in its bid to improve profitability.

 Under a strategic shift announced on Tuesday, HSBC said it will reduce the assets at its investment bank by a third, or $140 billion, which will reduce the significance of the business to Europe's biggest bank.